dannyshafer/PromisePay_php_2.0/readme.md

-README

 This is a simple Laravel integration tutorial for getting started with the PromisePay API in the context of a Laravel application.
-You can follow along with the tutorial here: https://promisepay-docs.readme.io/v1.0/docs/php-api

 Clone<br>
 Composer install<br>